 At the Siena School they offer you a vision to grow and learn in your Study Abroad experience, through a wide range of exciting and innovative courses (taught in English and Italian) and Internships in the Fine Arts, Humanities and Social Sciences, wonderful opportunities in Community Service and a variety of Extracurricular Activities.

 Small classes allow close collaboration between students and faculty.
 They select yearly research themes and organize public interdisciplinary conferences that connect the School with the local community.

 The Siena School also works closely with the University of Siena; students with sufficient language skills may even enroll for University courses.
 The Siena School is also affiliated with two non-profit organizations - Siena DiversaMente and Mason Perkins Deafness Fund - and students can work as interns in the organization or participate in social and cultural projects run by them.

 The Siena School offers an intimate learning environment with small classes and hands-on learning.
 NAU students have the opportunity to participate in a unique study program while earning NAU credit.
-Students will take an intensive 3-week intensive Italian language course at the beginning of the program and will continue studying Italian language throughout the semester.
+Students will take an intensive 3-week intensive Italian language course at the beginning of the program and will continue studying Italian language.

 To apply to this program, all you need to do is hit the "Apply Now" button found at the top of this page.
 Once you complete your application, you will be charged a non-refundable application fee of $100, so be sure at the time of application that you intend to go!
 Once applied, you will have your own personal study abroad page, with a checklist of items needed in order to complete your application.